The Safest and Most Dangerous Places in Long View, KY: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Long View is $299 per year, which is $165 less than the national average and $151 less than Kentucky's state average.
-Below we compare cities similar to Long View:
+The overall cost of crime per resident in Long View is $299 per year, which is $165 less than the national average and $151 less than Kentucky's state average.
+The comparison below uses cities similar to Long View:

 • In Shively, KY, crime costs $844 per person, which is $545 more than in Long View.